googleapis/google-http-java-client/docs/json.md

 ### GenericJson

 Normally only the fields you declare are parsed when a JSON response is parsed.
 The actual Google+ activity feed response contains a lot of content that we are not using in our example.
 The JSON parser skips that other content when parsing the response from Google+.

-To retain the other content, declare your class to extend [`GenericJson`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/json/GenericJson.html).
-Notice that `GenericJson` implements [`Map`](https://docs.oracle.com/javase/7/docs/api/java/util/Map.html), so we can use the `get` and `put` methods to set JSON content.
-See [`googleplus-simple-cmdline-sample`](https://github.com/googleapis/google-http-java-client/tree/master/samples/googleplus-simple-cmdline-sample) for an example of how it was used in the `Activity` class above.
+To retain the other content, declare your class to extend [`GenericJson`][generic-json].
+Notice that `GenericJson` implements [`Map`][map], so we can use the `get` and `put` methods to set JSON content.
+See [`googleplus-simple-cmdline-sample`][google-plus-sample] for an example of how it was used in the `Activity` class above.

 ### Map

 The JSON library supports any implementation of `Map`, which works similarly to `GenericJson`.
 The downside, of course, is that you lose the static type information for the fields.

 ### JSON null

 One advantage of this JSON library is its ability to support JSON nulls and distinguish them from undeclared JSON keys.
 Although JSON nulls are relatively rare, when they do occur they often cause confusion.

 Google+ doesn't use JSON null values, so the following example uses fictitious JSON data to illustrate what can happen:

 ```json
 {